Dimension-AI-Technologies/Entropic/PolyScript/design/Plan.libpolyscript.VERIFIED.md

 ## 1. Design and Documentation Phase
 ### 1.1 Core Architecture Design
 #### 1.1.1 Write Architecture.md section on C++ core library with FFI approach ❓
+- File exists with relevant content but not verified for completeness

 #### 1.1.2 Create LanguageIntegration.md with FFI method table for all 16 languages ❓
+- File exists with FFI content but not verified for all 16 languages

 #### 1.1.3 Document behavioral contract C structures in LibraryDesign.md ❓
+- File exists but content not verified

 ### 1.2 Language Integration Planning
 #### 1.2.1 Create language/FFI mapping table showing ctypes, cgo, JNI, etc. ❓